Helper Methods

 Asset helpers are intended to help insert useful html onto a view template such

-links, images, stylesheets and JavaScript.
+as hyperlinks, mail_to links, images, stylesheets and JavaScript.
 An example

 of their uses would be on a simple view template: